West Virginia Property Taxes 2016 [Go To Different State]

 West Virginia Property Taxes [Go To Different State]

 The median property tax in West Virginia is $464.00 per year for a home worth the median value of $94,500.00.
-West Virginia counties collect an average of 0.49% of a property's estimated fair market value as property tax.
+Counties in West Virginia collect an average of 0.49% of a property's assesed fair market value as property tax per year.

 West Virginia has one of the lowest median property tax rates in the United States, with only two states collecting a lower median property tax than West Virginia.

-West Virginia's median income is $44,940 per year - the average yearly property tax paid by West Virginia residents amounts to 1.03% of their yearly income.
+West Virginia's median income is $44,940 per year, so the median yearly property tax paid by West Virginia residents amounts to approximately % of their yearly income.
 West Virginia is ranked 48th of the 50 states for property taxes as a percentage of median income.

 The exact property tax levied depends on the county in West Virginia the property is located in.
-Jefferson County collects the highest property tax in West Virginia, levying an average of $1,379.00 (0.54%) yearly in property taxes, while Webster County has the lowest property tax in the state, collecting an average tax of $235.00 (0.4%) per year.
+Jefferson County collects the highest property tax in West Virginia, levying an average of $1,379.00 (0.54% of median home value) yearly in property taxes, while Webster County has the lowest property tax in the state, collecting an average tax of $235.00 (0.4% of median home value) per year.